Bianchet

-Bianchet is a Swiss luxury watchmaking company known for creating tonneau-shaped tourbillon watches.
+Bianchet is a Swiss luxury watchmaking company specialising in tourbillon timepieces, whose movements are developed and hand-finished in-house.

 Overview

 Bianchet was founded by husband and wife Rodolfo Festa Bianchet and Emmanuelle Festa Bianchet in 2017 when Rodolfo was a successful entrepreneur in the Fintech sector, and Emmanuelle Festa Bianchet was a journalist and artist.

 Bianchet is the first watchmaking company to have developed its entire watch movement architecture and watch cases using the golden ratio of 1.618 and the Fibonacci sequence as a design basis.
 It is also the first company to have developed a tonneau-shaped watch in carbon capable of resisting a pressure of 10ATM or 100 meters of water depth, for which the company uses a proprietary high-density carbon composite infused with titanium dust.
 Bianchet pioneered the integration of a full-carbon bracelet into a tonneau-shaped watch with the UltraFino Carbon.

 After founding the company in 2017, Bianchet presented its prototype at Baselworld in 2019.
 Two years later, the company released its first watch, the Tourbillon B 1.618 Openwork, at the Geneva Watch Days and participated in the Grand Prix D'Horlogerie de Genève.
 The same year, Bianchet opened its first showroom in Neuchâtel, Switzerland.
 In 2022, Bianchet presented the Tourbillon B 1.618 new limited editions at the Geneva Watch Days.
 As of 2023, Bianchet is an Associated Brand of the Geneva Watch Days, and its timepieces are distributed in 22 countries.